WinVector/Examples/sigr/example.md

     ## Multiple R-squared:  0.943,  Adjusted R-squared:  0.9241
     ## F-statistic: 49.67 on 1 and 3 DF,  p-value: 0.005871

 (I presume `cr$results$Rsquared` is a model quality report and not a consistency of cross-validation procedure report.
 If it is a model quality report it is somehow inflated, perhaps by the resampling procedure.
-So I apologize for using either `caret::train()` or its results incorrectly.
-I did read the manual and examples.)
+So I apologize for using either `caret::train()` or its results incorrectly.)

 Data example
 ------------

-The issue of taking summary statistics (and significances) from models include:
+The issues in taking summary statistics (and significances) from models include:

 -   Working only from models limits you to models that include the statistic you want.
 -   Working only from models is mostly "in-sample."
 You need additional procedures for test or hold-out data.